 Cloud computing has radically altered the landscape of today’s network environments.
-Whereas organizations once confined their data and computing operations to private data centers, virtualization and the spread of multiple service platforms have made it possible for assets and activities to be located in public clouds that can be accessed from anywhere at any time.
+Whereas organizations once confined their data and computing operations to private, often onsite data centers, virtualization and the spread of multiple service platforms have made it possible for assets and activities to be located in public clouds that can be accessed from anywhere at any time.

 One of the key benefits of implementing a hybrid cloud solution is control.
 Rather than entrusting all aspects of IT infrastructure to a third-party cloud provider, companies can customize the private end of their hybrid cloud model to their specific needs and adjust them accordingly as they see fit.
 Since a portion of the networked enabled application remains private, internal IT staff can retain control of critical operations and deal with day-to-day management of servers and other infrastructure.

 While public cloud providers are responsive to an extent, some organizations stand to benefit greatly by exerting direct control over their IT assets in a hybrid cloud architecture.
 Since circumstances and needs tend to change frequently in today’s fast-moving economy, retaining the ability to reconfigure and make other adjustments to the cloud environment that contains most of a company’s vital data assets makes it easier to adapt to those changes with minimal disruption.
 There’s also less chance of being caught off-guard by changes in a cloud provider’s terms and conditions or a sudden loss of service.

 One important byproduct of retaining control over networked enabled applications is speed.
 Of course, a hybrid cloud environment isn’t inherently faster than a multi-cloud environment or a purely public cloud.
 It does, however, allow IT staff to optimize the network to minimize latency and make it easier for data to get where it needs to be.
 Hybrid environments can also take advantage of edge computing architectures to further increase speed and locate crucial services closer to end users.